 But what about the bigger picture, all this is ok as a short term offering but as the weeks pass, not knowing how long we may be under restrictions and social distancing guidance, you may want to continue offering these new services in a more professional format.
 So by having your own dedicated e-commerce addition to an existing site or even creating a new e-commerce website may be an option.

-Wordpress have plug ins available for this and all our websites are fully adaptable to provide a bespoke online selling platform, this could be with a payment gateway or with a reserve or click and collect option instead.
+Many Content Management Systems (such as Wordpress) have plug-ins available for this and all our websites are fully adaptable to provide a bespoke online selling platform.
+This could be with a payment gateway or with a reserve or click-and-collect option instead.
 We would be happy to help and advise, should this be something you are interested in.

 So you may be on a reduced workforce, your reception is closed etc, people can’t just pop in to see you anymore.
 Many organisations are now using bookings systems to limit face to face contact or even to keep on top of the variety of online meetings they now appear to be having whether its with various members of the team or clients themselves.

 You can offer direct booking systems for clients through Facebook ‘Book Now’ button, this is a great scheduling tool whereby you can set your own availability, list different services you offer and even send out appointment reminders and of course you get an alert when someone makes a booking otherwise to respond and confirm.
 Most importantly this is a free tool to use.